-Import all users to your new WordPress site.
-Name, email, bio, home page,… are imported.
-Depending on your current CMS (e.g. Drupal 6 but not Drupal 7) you can even keep the same password.
+We can import all users to your new WordPress site.
+Users’ name, email, bio, home page are imported.
+Depending on your current CMS (e.g. Drupal 6 but not Drupal 7), you can even keep the same password.
 Otherwise, you just need to tell your users to ask for a new password the first time they log in to your new WP site.

 If you are requesting a Drupal migration, depending on the permissions the user had in Drupal, one of the predefined WordPress roles will be assigned to him/her.
 WordPress offers a limited set of information fields per user (in contrast with the rich user profiles you can have in Drupal), so your Drupal fields will be mapped to the predefined ones when possible.
 Additional Drupal fields will be migrated as user metadata (wordpress table usermeta), if desired.

 Depending on your specific needs, the additional feature of migrating users to a BuddyPress installation could be suggested to complement the user migration.

-Remember also, in case your current site uses Drupal CMS, that WordPress uses gravatars as profile pictures so user pictures from Drupal are not migrated over (if that´s a must for you we can discuss about possible WordPress plug-ins that could simulate this functionality as a complementary migration feature).
+Remember also, in case your current site uses a Drupal CMS, that WordPress uses gravatars as profile pictures, so user pictures from Drupal are not migrated over (if that is a must for you, we can discuss about possible WordPress plug-ins that could simulate this functionality as a complementary migration feature).

 When moving your CMS site to WordPress, you may evaluate an SEO friendly redirect migration.
 Most likely, it won’t be possible to guarantee that your new WordPress site keeps exactly the same page/posts URLs of your current site.
 WP offers limited possibilities to create the URL pattern for your site posts and this pattern will be applied to all of them without exception.
 For example, in Drupal, each post is assigned a full individual URL address, so it’s easy to change the URL pattern depending on the type of post.
 Instead, in WordPress each post only stores a URL-friendly version of the post name, the full URL is created by WordPress adding the post name to the permalink structure common to the whole site.